 Then there are other expensive parts now more common on new vehicles, including large-diameter wheels with low-profile tires that can be more easily damaged by potholes.
 LED headlights and taillights are becoming more common on cars as consumer demand rises, and repairing them can run into the multiple thousands of dollars for some luxury SUVs.

 Some vehicles also require sensor calibrations as a part of wheel alignments so that adaptive cruise control sensors can work properly.

 We asked several automakers about the extra costs related to collision damage in ADAS-equipped vehicles.
 They all stressed the importance of increasing safety via new technology.

 We want to show you why we are the most trusted shop in Saugerties, New York and help you get back to a normal life.
 If you’d like to schedule an appointment or request an online quote, simply click any of the buttons below to get started!
 Or, feel free to call us at (845) 247-7411!

-We look forward to hearing from you and showing you the Starr Collision & Body Shop difference.
+We look forward to hearing from you and showing you the Streamline Auto Body & Body Shop difference.